sapochat/prompty/README.md

 4. **Generate** - Create prompts with a single click
 5. **View history** - Access all your previously generated prompts

-All data is stored locally in your browser - your API keys never leave your computer.
+All data is stored locally in your browser - your API are only used to authenticate the requests for inference.

 ## Supported AI Providers and Models